francocerino/BlockchainTracer/README.md

  6. Ensure the code is easy to use and works well.
     - Python code to facilitate technical people, not necessarily in blockchain.
     - Integration with EVM blockchains (the most used and highly decentralized).
+    - The code must be secure with respect to private key.
+    - Test code.

 ### Stage 2